getbubblenow/bubble-flexrouter/README-release.md

 If you're using Windows, start by opening a Cygwin bash shell.
 That's what you'll use to run these commands.

 ### If you have htpasswd installed
-To initialize your bubble-flexrouter, set the flexrouter master password and run the init script:
+To initialize your bubble-flexrouter, run the init script:

+    flex_init.sh

+You will be prompted to enter a master password for the flex router.
+Remember this password.

+You can also set this password using an environment variable

     export BUBBLE_FR_PASS=some-plaintext-password
     flex_init.sh

+The above command will read the password from the `BUBBLE_FR_PASS` environment variable and will not prompt for a password.

 ### If you don't have htpasswd installed
 If you don't have `htpasswd` on your system, then you will need to manually bcrypt the password.
 You can do this online at https://bcrypt-generator.com/

+Then set the `BUBBLE_FR_PASS` environment variable to the bcrypted password and run `flex_init.sh` with the `--bcrypt` flag:

     export BUBBLE_FR_PASS=some-bcrypted-password
     flex_init.sh --bcrypt